 The Science in Brief

-Ron Rosedale is an Internationally known expert in nutritional and metabolic medicine whose work with diabetics is truly groundbreaking.
+Ron Rosedale is an internationally known expert in nutritional and metabolic medicine whose work with diabetics is truly groundbreaking.
 Very few physicians have had such consistent success in helping diabetics to eliminate or reduce their need for insulin and to reduce heart disease without drugs or surgery.

 Dr. Rosedale was founder of the Rosedale Center, co-founder of the Colorado Center for Metabolic Medicine (Boulder, CO USA) and founder of the Carolina Center of Metabolic Medicine (Asheville, NC).
 Through these centers, he has helped thousands suffering from so-called incurable diseases to regain their health.